mithunpaul08/mean-teacher/pytorch/README.md

 ```

-version of same commad to copy past for linux command lines:
+For the above command to run from linux command line, you might need to add a backwards slash as shown below:
 ```
 python main.py \
 --dataset fever